Converting a barn into a home involves planning permission, structural considerations, cost planning and detailed design decisions.

 As of May 2025, Class Q regulations allow for more extensive barn conversions:

-These changes offer greater flexibility, but also introduce new complexities.
+These changes offer greater flexibility, but also introduce additional complexity in the planning process.

 Overseeing the conversion process and ensuring quality.